-Introduction: Mental well-being (MW) has become increasingly challenging for university students.
+Introduction: Mental Well-being (MW) has become increasingly challenging for university students.
 Research suggests that fostering hope, moral identity (MI), and meaning in life (MIL) can enhance MW.
 However, the mechanism by which these variables enhance MW is not clear.
-Theoretical frameworks propose that MIL represents a fundamental existential concern for human beings.

-Objectives: This study investigated whether the presence of meaning in life (presence-MIL) mediates the relationship between the agency of hope (agency-HP), the pathway of hope (pathway-HP), the symbolization (symbolization-MI), and internalization aspects of moral identity (internalization-MI), and MW.
-In addition, since the search for meaning in life (search-MIL) is often associated with psychological distress and may negatively affect MW, the study also examined whether presence-MIL serves as a psychological buffer against this effect.
+This study investigated whether the presence of meaning in life (presence-MIL) mediates the relationships between the agency of hope (agency-HP), the pathway of hope (pathway-HP), the symbolization of meaning (symbolization-MI), and internalization aspects of moral identity (internalization-MI), with MW.
+The search for meaning in life (search-MIL) is often associated with psychological distress and may negatively affect MW, and this study also examined whether presence-MIL serves as a psychological buffer against this effect.